-The dominant source analysis approach used by the Ministry to assist in the development of this proposed Mining Sites - Industry Standard (Mining Sites IS) involved the following approach that was applied to all nickel-copper-zinc Ontario mines submitting information:
+The dominant source analysis approach used by the Ministry to assist in the development of the Mining Sites IS involved the following approach that was applied to all nickel-copper-zinc Ontario mines submitting information:

-- Use the latest emission summary and dispersion modeling reports for each facility (including air dispersion modelling on an annual average basis for nickel) as a basis for the dominant source analysis. - Run the air dispersion models (e.g., AERMOD) for a large suite of off-site receptors (e.g., greater than a thousand off-site receptors per each facility) to determine the contributions of point of impingement concentrations of each of the source groups. - Document the results of the modelling in a spreadsheet including factors such as emission estimate data quality and parameters such as source group dispersion factor. - Based upon the initial set of air dispersion modelling, identification of a sample of receptors that were distributed throughout the exceedence zone.
+- Use the latest emission summary and dispersion modeling reports for a sampling of facilities (including air dispersion modelling on an annual average basis for nickel) as a basis for the dominant source analysis. - Run the air dispersion models (e.g., AERMOD) for a large suite of off-site receptors (e.g., greater than a thousand off-site receptors per each facility) to determine the contributions of point of impingement concentrations of each of the source groups. - Document the results of the modelling in a spreadsheet including factors such as emission estimate data quality and parameters such as source group dispersion factor. - Based upon the initial set of air dispersion modelling, identification of a sample of receptors that were distributed throughout the exceedence zone.
 Depending upon the extent of the exceedence zone at each facility, a sampling of between 25 and 50 exceedance zone receptors were identified.

-- Run the atmospheric dispersion models a second time but only with the exceedence zone receptors. - Document the results of the second set of modeling including source group contribution to the point of maximum concentration and average source group contribution to point of impingement concentrations to the group of receptors within the exceedence zone.
+- Run the atmospheric dispersion models a second time but only with the exceedence zone receptors. - Document the results of the second set of modelling including source group contribution to the point of maximum concentration and average source group contribution to point of impingement concentrations to the group of receptors within the exceedence zone.